 HOW DO I TALK TO MY KIDS ABOUT DRUGS?

-In response to a community survey regarding priority topics for parents, Raising Resilience is hosting a Substance Abuse Prevention Panel Discussion.
+In response to a community survey regarding priority topics for parents, Raising Resilience is hosting a Substance Abuse Prevention session on Tuesday, October 27th @ noon via our virtual parent support program, CONNECTIONS CAFE.

-As a precursor to the event, we are sharing Part I of a piece from featured panelist, Michael Dorsey, MA, LMHC.
-Part II will be shared as a follow up to the panel.
+As a precursor to the session, we are sharing Part I of a piece from past featured panelist, Michael Dorsey, MA, LMHC.
+We will post Part II next week.
 We hope you can join us for this valuable discussion.
-The event is free, but requires registration: Information and Registration.
+The event is free, but requires registration: Registration.

 Part I: GET STARTED